The Tomah Police Department provides a

 The Department serves about 9,300 residents and patrols approximately 9.0 square miles within the City limits.
 An average of 3,000 additional people commute to work within the City per day.
 The City is a main artery for transportation that includes Interstates 90 and 94, US Highway 12, State Highways 16, 21 and 131, County Highways ET, CA and CM.
 The City has Greyhound bus services, along with an Amtrak train depot and a City owned airport.

-- The Department is equipped with four marked squad cars (Two Ford Crown Victoria's and Two Ford SUV Police Interceptors), one marked Police Tahoe (K-9 vehicle), one un-marked sport utility vehicle (Supervisor's vehicle), four un-marked squads (Chief's take-home car, Two Investigator's vehicles and a Training car).
+- The Department is equipped with four marked Ford SUV Police Interceptors, one marked Police Tahoe (K-9 vehicle), one un-marked sport utility vehicle (Supervisor's vehicle), four un-marked squads (Chief's take-home car, Two Investigator's vehicles and a Training car).
 The Tomah Police Department also has a Tactical Unit van, MRAP armored vehicle, a marked Nuisance Abatement Vehicle and two mountain bikes.
 Each patrol vehicle is equipped with a variety of equipment including a shotgun, patrol rifle, water rescue devices, road spikes and radar.
 Each Officer is also assigned a take-home portable radio.